Is food before one just for fun?

 - Provides a good contribution towards other nutrients in their diet too while breastmilk or formula milk is being offered.

-- Baby consumes nutrients such as iron, calcium and zinc to support healthy growth.
+- You baby consumes nutrients such as iron, calcium and zinc to support healthy growth.

 - Helping babies to learn about food, textures, mealtimes and the importance of eating.

-- Promotes the development of eating skills such as chewing and munching which is important for babies with their jaw development before 1.
+- Promotes the development of eating skills such as chewing and munching which is important for babies with their jaw development before one.

 - Food helps and encourages your baby to feed themselves, develop hand-eye coordination and pincer grip as well as using utensils such as fork and spoon which are important for feeding.